Nick0306/Big_Ideas_Final_Project/README.md

 * Populations, housing (vacant/occupied homes): https://data.wprdc.org/dataset/pgh/resource/9890875b-c1d1-4e64-8fc9-a4a8dc433745

 # Findings:
-After adding up our scores in each of the subcategories, we reached our three winners: Arlington Heights, S
+After adding up our scores in each of the subcategories, we reached our three winners: Arlington Heights, St. Clair and Beltzhoover!
+Each of these neighborhoods performed well in all three categories.